[ Hover over any topic to learn more ]

 Maps, puzzles, and other activities develop general knowledge of the continents, plants, and animals.

 The curriculum for Primary School also includes foreign language (Spanish), group times for story and music, and outside playtime.
 Kindergarten students experience their first field trips away from the school and participate in a special daily group time after lunch.
-The Kindergarten candidate must be five years of age by September 1st to enter Kindergarten.
+For the 2013-2014 school year, the Kindergarten candidate must be five years of age by August 31st to enter Kindergarten.
+For the 2014-2015 school year and thereafter, the candidate must be 5 years of age by August 15th.